Discover what it’s like to experience the Haleakala Crater hike – one of the top hikes in Maui, Hawaii.

-We signed up for it immediately when we checked in since spots fill up fast and only a maximum of 27 guests can come every week.
+We signed up for it immediately when we checked in since it is one of the top hikes in Maui and spots fill up fast and only a maximum of 27 guests can come every week.
 We snagged two of the last spots and gleefully looked forward to our early morning wake up call on Saturday.
-We knew we would be in for an epic day with a tour that went from 8:30am to 8:30pm and a 12-mile hike of varied terrain in between that.
+We knew we would be in for an epic day with one of the best Maui hiking tours that went from 8:30 am to 8:30 pm and a 12-mile hike of varied terrain in between that.

 To give a background to the history and folklore of the volcano, its name Haleakalā means “house of the sun” and the summit was said to be the home of Maui’s grandmother.
 For those of you who don’t know Polynesian and/or Hawaiian folklore, Maui is the demigod in many legends.
 He is said to have created the Hawaiian islands and to have slowed the sun from its rapid progress to create longer days.
 Maui’s Grandmother was meant to have helped him capture the sun and help slow its movement in the sky.

-We set out from the trailhead at the visitor’s center and started our 12-mile journey into a landscape that looked straight out of a movie about planet Mars.
-Red, shaded brown, and silver earth was around us for most of the trail with few shrubs and plants along the way.
+We set out from the trailhead at the visitor’s center and started on one of the longest Haleakala National Park hikes into a landscape that looked straight out of a movie about planet Mars.
+Red, shaded brown, and silver earth was around us for most of the Haleakala Crater hike with few shrubs and plants along the way.

-Throughout our long hike we came across every imaginable volcanic terrain.
+Throughout our long Maui volcano hike, we came across every imaginable volcanic terrain.
 The rust-colored earth beckoned us to keep moving our feet forward, and we were rewarded with views that could best be described as landscape paintings with the most delicate brush strokes.
 The earth radiated multi-hues of red and brown, it was dusty yet tropical at the same time.
 I’ve never experienced anything like it.

-It was a long journey but we took multiple stops along the way to enjoy our surroundings, have a chat with our neighbor, or nibble on the snacks we had brought with us from the hostel.
+This hiking in Maui, Hawaii journey was long but we took multiple stops along the way to enjoy our surroundings, have a chat with our neighbor, or nibble on the snacks we had brought with us from the hostel.
 Luckily, hiking groups are only allowed to have 12 hikers in each party including the guide, so our group was relatively small and could keep up a decent pace.

-We were the first group to finish the treacherous switchbacks at the end of the hike.
+We were the first group of the Haleakala tours to finish the treacherous switchbacks at the end of the hike.
 Steep and crumbling, the switchbacks made me partially understand what a mountain goat must have to go through on a daily basis.

-Once we arrived to the end of the trail and a zillion switchbacks later, our trip wasn’t quite over yet.
-Now came the experience we had all been waiting for, watching the sunset from over 10,000 feet up in the sky at the summit.
+Once we arrived at the end of the trail and a zillion switchbacks later, our trip wasn’t quite over yet.
+Now came the experience we had all been waiting for, seeing Hawaii above the clouds, and a chance to watching the sunset from over 10,000 feet up in the sky at the summit.
 We were whisked away in our van from the visitor’s center we had stumbled into and taken up to the very top.

 We couldn’t have timed it more perfectly, the sun was on its descent within 15 minutes.
-As soon as the sun started going down the tempertures quickly dropped to freezing and even my extra layer wasn’t keeping me from shivering.
-We spent a lot of time in the indoor viewing platform that gave a 180-degree view of the vivid cloud covering, and ran out just before the sun started going down to sit on the ridge with the rest of the 50 or so people taking in the view.
+As soon as the sun started going down, the Haleakala summit weather started to hit us, and the temperature quickly dropped to freezing and even my extra layer wasn’t keeping me from shivering.
+We spent a lot of time in the Haleakala observatory that gave a 180-degree view of the vivid cloud covering, and ran out just before the sun started going down to sit on the ridge with the rest of the 50 or so people taking in the view.